yoannjly/discord.py-self/docs/index.md

 ---

 # Documentation
-Here you'll find changes, interesting finds, and undocumented Discord API stuff.
+This is where you'll find changes, interesting finds, and undocumented Discord API stuff.
 {: .fs-6 .fw-300 }